top of page

 This slide says it all.

 Vienna is one of the most affordable places to live amongst European nations and it constantly ranks at the top of the world’s most livable places.
 How do they do it?
-I’ve provided links to the nuts and bolts for you to peruse as I can't do a better job describing it.
-And, because the main point I want to make is the importance of cultural values.
+Links to the nuts and bolts for you to peruse are below as I can't do a better job describing it.

 And now, Vienna.
 (Thank you to Silicon Valley Community Foundation for the scholarship to participate.)